-Always use a solid wheel for hermit crabs – their legs could get trapped in anything that contains holes, which can lead to injury or severance of limbs.
+Always use a solid wheel for hermit crabs – their legs could get trapped in anything that contains holes, leading to injury or severance of limbs.
 Most hermit crabs will be quite content if they can run off some energy for a few uninterrupted minutes.

-Hermit crabs are natural scavengers in the wild, covering multiple miles daily in their search for food.
-While no hermit crab will complain about being served dinner in an easily-accessible bowl, they’ll also enjoy hunting down treats and rewards.
+Hermit crabs are natural scavengers in the wild, covering multiple miles daily to find food.
+While no hermit crab will complain about being served dinner in an easily accessible bowl, they’ll also enjoy hunting down treats and rewards.

 You can try burying snacks and toys under the substrate for your hermit crabs to track down.
 Just avoid anything perishable that rots quickly, like fresh fruit.

-Shredding paper is a simple way to keep hermit crabs entertained, as they’ll enjoy tearing the paper apart using the large cheliped.
+Shredding paper is a simple way to entertain hermit crabs, as they’ll enjoy tearing the paper apart using the large cheliped.
 You can also include twigs and sticks in a tank for the same purpose.

 Placing plain, unused printer paper in a tank is the safest way to encourage shredding in hermit crabs.

 Don’t place anything too big, like a telephone directory or thick magazine, in a tank.
 These will be too bulky for a hermit crab to shred.
 These items will draw moisture from the air and turn to mulch.

 Water is an essential part of any hermit crab enclosure.

 According to BMC Neuroscience, saline water in a tank stimulates a hermit crab’s sense of smell.
 Bathing in water also keeps a hermit crab clean and moistens the gills.

 Hermit crabs can’t swim, so there is no need to offer a large body of water that doubles as a pool.